MarioVilas/winappdbg/doc/source/Debugging.rst

 Crashes are exceptions a program can't recover from (also known as second-chance exceptions or last chance exceptions).
 A **crash dump** is a collection of information from a crash in a program that can (hopefully!) help you reproduce or fix the bug that caused it in the first place.

 **WinAppDbg** provides the *Crash* class to generate and manipulate crash dumps.
 When instancing a *Crash* object only the most basic information is collected, you have to call the *fetch_extra_data* method to collect more data.
 This lets you control which information to gather and when - for example you may be interested in gathering more information only under certain conditions, or for certain kinds of exceptions.

+*Crash* objects also support :ref:`heuristic signatures <signature>` that can be used to try to determine whether two crashes were caused by the same bug, in order to discard duplicates.
+It can also try to guess how exploitable would the found crashes be, using similar heuristics to those of `!exploitable <http://msecdbg.codeplex.com/>`_.

 Now, the next step would be storing the crash dump somewhere for later examination.
 The most crude way to do this is using the standard `pickle <http://docs.python.org/2/library/pickle.html>`_ module, or similar modules like `cerealizer <http://home.gna.org/oomadness/en/cerealizer/index.html>`_.
 This is easy and guaranteed to work, but not very comfortable!
 Crash dumps stored that way are hard to read outside Python.